On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Experimental Results

 \subsection{Experiment 2: Network Compression for the MNIST Dataset}

 In this experiment, we consider the MNIST dataset and compare other pruning-based network compression approaches from the literature with the network compression scheme proposed in the present paper.
-In this context, two network topologies are considered, namely, the Lenet-300-100 and Lenet-5-Caffe ones.
-The pruning strategy of choice is the global pruning due to the superior results observed in the first experiment.
+In this context, two network topologies are considered, namely, Lenet-300-100 and Lenet-5-Caffe.
+The chosen pruning strategy is the global pruning due to the superior results observed in the first experiment.
 For setting the training hyperparameters, we consider two different strategies.
-The first, denoted NORM, is based on using layer-size normalized values for $\alpha_{\ell_2}$ and $\alpha_{\ell_0}$ \cite{li2019l0}.
-In this case, three global hyperparameter values ($\alpha_{\ell_2}$, $\alpha_{\ell_0}$, and $\beta$) have to be tuned, besides the learning rate $\eta$.
-In the second strategy, called SEP, individual values of $\alpha_{\ell_2}$, $\alpha_{\ell_0}$, and $\beta$ are tuned for each network layer.
+The first, termed NORM, is based on using layer-size normalized values for $\alpha_{\ell_2}$ and $\alpha_{\ell_0}$ \cite{li2019l0}.
+Thus, three global hyperparameter values ($\alpha_{\ell_2}$, $\alpha_{\ell_0}$, and $\beta$) are tuned experimentally, besides the learning rate $\eta$.
+In the second strategy, called SEP, individual values of $\alpha_{\ell_2}$, $\alpha_{\ell_0}$, and $\beta$ are used for each network layer.
+In this case, we start with the hyperparameter values from the NORM strategy and fine tune individual hyperparameters for each layer experimentally.
+This procedure allows enhancing the penalization in layers possessing a higher number of weights with larger magnitudes without compromising the overall network accuracy.
 In general terms, NORM is simpler to use, whereas SEP tends to produce better results due to the increased degrees of freedom.

-The first aspect evaluated in this experiment is the trade-off between accuracy and compression obtained using the proposed approach.
-Figs. \ref{fig:Lenet-300-100-CompressionRate} and \ref{fig:Lenet5-CompressionRate} depict such a trade-off for the Lenet-300-100 and Lenet-5-Coeffee networks, respectively, considering both NORM and SEP strategies, as well as fine tuning (FT).
-From these figures, one can notice that very high compression rates can be obtained by using the proposed approach with negligible performance loss for the cases considered here.
-As expected, the best results are obtained by using the combination of SEP strategy with fine tuning (around $100\times$ compression for the Lenet-300-100 and more than $300\times$ for the Lenet-5-Caffe).
-However, even the simpler NORM strategy was capable of leading to satisfactory values (around $90\times$ for the Lenet-300-100 and $200\times$ for the Lenet-5-Caffe).
+The first aspect evaluated in this experiment is the trade-off between accuracy and compression ratio obtained by using the proposed approach.
+Figures \ref{fig:Lenet-300-100-CompressionRate} and \ref{fig:Lenet5-CompressionRate} depict such a trade-off for the Lenet-300-100 and Lenet-5-Coeffee networks, respectively, considering both NORM and SEP strategies, as well as FT.
+From these figures, one can notice that very high compression ratios can be obtained by using the proposed approach with negligible performance loss for the cases considered here.
+As expected, the best results are obtained by using the combination of SEP strategy with FT (around $100\times$ compression ratio for Lenet-300-100 and more than $300\times$ for Lenet-5-Caffe).
+However, even the simpler NORM strategy was capable of leading to satisfactory values (around $90\times$ for Lenet-300-100 and $200\times$ for Lenet-5-Caffe).